xemu-project/xemu-website/docs/docs/faq.md

 #### Q: Can I get some help?
-Of course, but first please read through the [getting started guide](getting-started.md).
+Of course, but first please read through the [setup guide](download.md).
 If you still have questions, please read the following FAQs.
 If you're still having problems, head to #help in the xemu Discord server.

 [![Chat Badge](https://img.shields.io/badge/Chat-xemu%20Discord%20Server-7289DA?logo=Discord&logoColor=white)](https://discord.gg/ayyjsuM)